 a) open VANOS menu: ../F5/F4;

-c) press accelerator pedal and keep 2000 ..
+c) press the accelerator pedal and keep 2000 ..
 3000 RPM.
-Evaluate differences in inquired and measured position.
+Evaluate differences in inquired and measured positions.
 If the differences are higher than +/-0,5 degrees, perform more detailed evaluations of VANOS knot and, if necessary, perform the repair.
 The description can be found here.

 If the instability of VANOS is observed, definitely check the stability of oil pressure.

 9. Stability of oil pressure (can be skipped, if VANOS works stable)

 a) open menu of oil pressure: ../F6/F2/F2, observe inquired (measured) oil pressure if it fluctuates strongly (above +/-100 hPa);